jtalamini/2dhmsr/LabTeaching@OsloMet.md

 ### Distributed Mind

-Here we consider a centralized controller, which is a controller that collects the inputs from each voxel individually, and actuates each one according to the inputs and its params.
+A distributed mind is a grid of functions, each of them accepting inputs from part of the body, and actuating it in a distributed fashion.
-First we create a `DistributedSensing` object that stores inputs, outputs, and the controller function.
+The `DistributedSensing` object that stores inputs, outputs, and the grid of functions to invoke.

 ```java
 DistributedSensing distributedMind = new DistributedSensing(SerializationUtils.clone(sensingBody), 1);
 ```

-Then we loop over each voxel, building a MLP for each of them, and sampling their params like we did for the centralized controller:
+In this example each function is associated to a voxel of the body.
+A MLP is defined for each voxel, with parameters randomly sampled from a gaussian distribution:

 ```java
 for (Grid.Entry<SensingVoxel> entry : sensingBody) {